|Onslow? Why not!|

 Watching the Girls at times takes me back to those days in 1989, when I was anxious to arm myself with a few choice words from Sophia so as not to be tongue-tied when confronted with the wolves roaming the Big Potato (okay, that was Rose).
 New York wasn’t Disney World back then.
 I can still “picture it.”
 Batman and Indiana Jones ruled the box office, an African American Democrat was about to make history by taking office, and I was glad not to be stuck in an office.
 Hey, it’s like looking in a mirror.
 I know, I know, “Get some Windex!”

-It is not dotage, but a momentary state of doting.
+It is not dotage but a momentary state of doting.
 Not the reliving of one’s own youth, however romanticized, but an imagining—or experiencing—of what it means to be very young while looking at objects or confronted with performances not created with me in mind.
 Not reverie, in short, but empathy.
 That is what I call “secondary childhood”—the state of being elsewhere in time and space, being young there while being here and quite otherwise.
-Listening to so-called old time radio programs, I am keenly aware that I am entering worlds once inhabited by millions of children born in a country other than mine, past generations whose reflections are lost to us and, all too frequently, even to them—worlds the passage to which might have been blocked and obscured over time, but that might nonetheless be recoverable.
+Listening to so-called old time radio programs produced in the US, for instance, I am keenly aware that I am entering worlds once inhabited by millions of children born in a country other than my German birthplace, past generations whose reflections are lost to us and, all too frequently, even to them—worlds the passage to which might have been blocked and obscured over time, but that might nonetheless be recoverable.

 This recovery effort is quite distinct from the nostalgia of which I am so wary, the attempt of forcing oneself back through that passage and, failing to do so, creating one through which one may yet squeeze wistfully into a niche of one’s own making.
 It is quite another thing, to me, to set out to gain access to the worlds of other people’s childhoods, to tune in with one’s child’s mind open.
 I try not to make assumptions about audiences and their responses; instead, I try to become that audience by permitting myself to be played with so as to figure out how a game or play works.